3tablespoonextra virgin olive oil, (or macadamia oil if you have it)

-Put caramelised onion mixture, butter beans, mustard, salt and 2 tbsp of water into a blender or food processor.
+Put caramelised onion mixture, butter beans, mustard, salt and 2 tablespoon of water into a blender or food processor.
 Blend until fairly smooth, stopping to scrape down the sides as needed.
-You may like to add another 1-2 tbsp of water to achieve a thick but smooth consistency.
+You may like to add another 1-2 tablespoon of water to achieve a thick but smooth consistency.
 Set aside until serving time.

 To make the salad, trim ends from the zucchini then use a vegetable peeler or mandoline to slice the zucchini into thin ribbons lengthwise.
 Drain artichokes and slice each piece in half, if you like.
 If using natural macadamias, toast in a dry frypan for about 5 minutes until coloured in places.
 Toss zucchini ribbons, artichokes, macadamias and dressing together in a mixing bowl.